Sequential Quadratic Programming (SQP)

 - Sequential Quadratic Programming terminates if one of the conditions below are

-- Termination Criteria is based on the Karush-Kuhn-Tucker Conditions.
+met:- One of the two convergence criteria is satisfied.- Termination Criteria is based on the Karush-Kuhn-Tucker Conditions.

 - Input variable convergence